userTermzik/gtav-sourcecode-build-guide/knownissues.md

 **F:** Just Simply Open the RAG Manually, then start **launch.bat**.

 # Known Issues
-* Script Hook doesn't work in debug builds.
+* Script Hook Doesn't Work
   * Probably There is %100 way to make this work but i dont know.
-* Game crashes if you open "Keybinds" Menu.
+* Game crashes if you open "Keybinds" Menu
   * It's because the game tries to load a missing keyboard layout file.
     * This can be fixed by just editing some lines in the source code.